 We’d also love to keep you posted about other events that might be of interest.
 So make sure you tick the box that says you’re happy for us to stay in touch.

-The next event will be held in Autumn 2020 and will be divided into a number of sessions.
+The next event will be held online on Wednesday 23rd September and will be divided into a number of sessions.
 Some sessions will educate you on the career opportunities in these industries; others will allow you to interact directly with the firms’ representatives.
 The mixture of presentations, panel discussions and networking elements with the participating firms and Stonewall should answer any questions you may have when applying for future internships or graduate positions.
 “It was amazing to meet seniors from all the firms, hear how they leverage their authenticity at work and assess the distinctive cultures of the firms attending” “All of the speeches were amazing, people were so friendly and encouraging whilst being so helpful with their knowledge”

 On June 27th, we welcomed 65 LGBTQI+ students into the beautiful offices of Aviva PLC for our annual AuthentiCity event.
 Often, our events are dedicated to one particular sector – as with our upcoming LGBTQ+ banking and finance event, Inside and Out, which you can sign up for here.
 In this case, though, it was about being proudly ‘out’ in careers across the City of London.
 Students from all kinds of disciplines were keen to attend alongside our participating firms: Accenture, Aviva, BCLP, JLL, J.P.
 Morgan, KPMG and M&G Investments.
 The afternoon began with a short introduction from our wonderful hosts, Aviva, and their Global Inclusion Lead, Liz Ashford.
 We were then fortunate enough to have Sara Walsh from Stonewall who gave a profoundly inspirational speech on her organisation’s work and history.
 The next section of the event – the recruitment sessions – proved to be wildly popular amongst the students.
 They found it so useful, in fact, that they asked us to extend the sessions for our future events.
 BCLP took on application forms and how students can best utilise these, whereas our hosts Aviva provided the students with some great tips and tricks for succeeding at assessment centres.
 Accenture and M&G tag-teamed for a fantastic session on video interviews, and KPMG introduced the students to the concept of commercial awareness.
 Next, students had the chance to connect personally with the firm representatives, who rotated around the room every ten minutes to give an insight into their daily life at work and to answer any lingering questions that the students had.
 This year we were thrilled to have a deeply engaged group of students, as well as firm representatives who fostered open meaningful discussions on what being LGBTQI+ means as part of their identity and as part of their working life.
 That sense of openness carried through to the panel discussion, where students were eager to ask our six LGBTQI+ panellists not only about the challenges in their careers, but the opportunities too.
 This was where our attending firms really shone, as the panellists demonstrated how they were supported and how their firms were ensuring diversity and inclusion in their everyday operations.
 Each panellist was currently openly out about their identity in the workplace, and despite inevitable challenges, they’d all had positive experiences to share – like Manuel Betancourt-Rubino, who came out to the KPMG management team and took a leading role in the firm’s Pride in London celebrations.
 After the panel, it was time to wrap things up with a dedicated networking session with drinks and nibbles.
 At least, we thought we were wrapping things up: both students and representatives were so engaged in their conversations it turned out nobody wanted to leave.
 At the end of the day, our student responses have been overwhelmingly positive, with 97% either agreeing or strongly agreeing that they’d recommend the event to a friend.
 The gratitude we’ve received from students during and after the event has been personally so uplifting, and we left the day thankful for the experience.
 We also were fortunate to have Sophia from Waterhouse Photography on the day to capture the event.
 You can find all the wonderful pictures they took during the event on our Facebook page: https://www.facebook.com/staffordlongdiversitysolutions/ as well as some entertaining Instagram stories from the day on our account @SLDiversitySolutions https://www.instagram.com/sldiversitysolutions/ Finally, as mentioned earlier, our LGBTQI+ interbank careers event Inside and Out is coming up on the 27th of September, so if you liked the sound of AuthentiCity and you or someone you know is specifically interested in banking and finance careers, then don’t miss the opportunity to sign up now whilst we’re still accepting applications: http://www.insideandout-banking.com